In First Half Year 2022, there will be three delivery modes for your subjects – Dual-Delivery, Online and On Campus.

-On successful completion of this subject, students should:
+On completion of this subject, students should be able to:

-have practiced essential skills required for research (e.g. how to clarify goals, search for appropriate approaches/methods, draw conclusions from findings;
+- practise essential skills required for research (e.g. how to clarify goals, search for appropriate approaches/methods, draw conclusions from findings;

-have further developed students’ Japanese communication skills by examining the language of various registers and discourse;
+- demonstrate developed Japanese communication skills by examining the language of various registers and discourse;

-be able to understand differences in Japanese rhetorical structures;
+- understand differences in Japanese rhetorical structures;

-have developed intercultural and interpersonal skills essential to present themselves appropriately in international situations;
+- demonstrate developed intercultural and interpersonal skills essential to present themselves appropriately in international situations;

 - work in groups effectively through project work, i.e., developed integrity, self-awareness